 Every April, the National Council on Alcoholism and Drug Dependence (NCADD) sponsors Alcohol Awareness Month.
-Founded and sponsored by NCADD, the month of April is dedicated to increase public awareness and understanding of alcoholism.
+Founded and sponsored by NCADD, the month of April is dedicated to increasing public awareness and understanding of alcoholism.
 Specifically, the stigma that prevents some people from getting the help they need.

 Providing Education on Alcoholism

-During Alcohol Awareness Month, NCADD, NCADD National Network of Affiliates and many other organizations educate people in local communities on the dangers of heavy drinking and alcoholism.
+During Alcohol Awareness Month, NCADD, NCADD National Network of Affiliates, and many other organizations educate people in local communities on the dangers of heavy drinking and alcoholism.
 Some of the information that the organizations want to get across include:

 Alcoholism is a progressive, chronic disease that can be fatal if not treated.

-Alcoholism can be successfully treated with the right balance of detox, counseling and continuing care.
+Alcoholism can be successfully treated with the right balance of detox, counseling, and continuing care.

 Addiction is not a character flaw or moral weakness.